 Khabda in Tibetan means an informal chat or conversation.
 In the spirit of transgressing the boundaries between contemporary Tibet and the global context, Machik is launching Khabda as a platform for local communities world-wide to explore books, film, art, music and other Tibetan cultural forms emerging from inside Tibet today.

-On a set day every second month, each Khabda will focus on a specific reading or viewing selection curated by the Machik team or a guest convener.
+On a set week every two months, each Khabda will focus on a specific reading or viewing selection curated by the Machik team or a guest convener.
 Some sessions will spotlight a Tibetan storyteller or dynamic cultural producer, while others will feature a theme or topic that is trending in cultural conversations inside Tibet.

 A GLOBAL COMMUNITY OF CONVERSATION